I welcome the Minister of State, Deputy John Paul Phelan, and invite him to make his contribution.

 Senator Ó Donnghaile also spoke about the allocation of the two MEP seats to the North of Ireland.
 The two seats were allocated on Monday to the Dublin and South constituencies.
 There is one thing that always strikes me.
 Yesterday we had a debate on town councils in the Dáil in which Deputies referred to the fact that people from certain towns are no longer the mayors of those areas.
 Anyone can stand for election anywhere in Ireland.
 We have had a fine tradition in this House and especially in the European Parliament of Northern Ireland representatives being elected in constituencies here.
 We cannot under the terms of the Belfast Agreement and so many other terms have a European Parliament constituency for Northern Ireland but we can have, have had and should have into the future Northern people elected here.
 Senators Ó Donnghaile and Coffey spoke about looking at the Electoral Commission in the North.
 That is very much part of our considerations.

 Senators Ruane and Higgins spoke about limitations on postal voting.
-We have done a little work ourselves in this regard.
+We have done a little work in that regard.

 There is more to be done on the categories of Irish people who are overseas who are currently entitled to vote.
 Diplomats are entitled to vote yet if one works for Enterprise Ireland in an embassy overseas, one is not entitled to vote, which is extraordinary.
 I hope we will be able to do something in the course of the next few months to extend it somewhat.
 The commission will have a role in that regard into the future.